rocket-pool/old.docs.rocketpool.net/src/guides/node/config-docker.md

 :::

 ::: tip NOTE
-The merge brings with it some major changes to the way Execution & Consensus clients are run and managed.
+The Merge brings with it some major changes to the way Execution & Consensus clients are run and managed.

-After The Merge, the network will no longer use Proof-of-Work; instead, validators on Ropsten are now responsible for creating and proposing blocks on both chains.
+After The Merge, the network will no longer use Proof-of-Work; instead, validators are now responsible for creating and proposing blocks on both the Execution Layer and the Beacon Chain.

 Below is a brief summary of the changes to client behavior as part of The Merge: